SUSE/doc-unversioned/trento/migration/systemd-install.md

    systemctl reload nginx
    ```

-### Option 2: Create a signed-certificate with Let's Encrypt using PackageHub repository
+### Create a signed certificate with Let's Encrypt using PackageHub repository

 > **Note:** Change repository if you use a Service Pack other than SP5.
-For example: [SLE15 SP3: `SUSEConnect --product PackageHub/15.3/x86_64`,SLE15 SP4: `SUSEConnect --product PackageHub/15.4/x86_64`].
+> For example:
+> `SUSEConnect --product PackageHub/15.3/x86_64` for SLE15 SP3,
+> `SUSEConnect --product PackageHub/15.4/x86_64` for SLE15 SP4.
 > Use packages in PackageHub at your own risk.

 1. Add PackageHub, if it is not already added: